radziksh/floe/deploy/doc/en/_sources/project_manager.txt

 The ``[Back to Projects]`` button can be used to return to the Project Manager's main page, while the ``[Help]`` button can be used to access the :ref:`Help file <create_new_project>`.

-1) Project name is used to name project directories such as "apps_dev/project_name", "deploy/assets/project_name", "blender/project_name" and "deploy/apps/project_name".
+1) Project name is used to name project directories such as "projects/project_name", "projects/project_name/assets", "projects/project_name/blender" and "projects/project_name/build".
 2) Project title as shown in the browser.
 3) Project author’s name.
 4) Add application templates.
-Standard application templates: html file, css file, js file will be added to the project directory "apps_dev/project_name".
+Standard application templates: html file, css file, js file will be added to the project directory "projects/project_name".
 5) Add scene templates.
-Standard json file will be added to the "deploy/assets/project_name" directory; blend file will be added to the "blender/project_name" directory.
+Standard json file will be added to the "projects/project_name/assets" directory; blend file will be added to the "projects/project_name/blender" directory.
 6) Use Material Library.
-Blend files of the material library will be copied to the project directory "blender/project_name", while the asset files will be copied to "deploy/assets/project_name" folder.
+Blend files of the material library will be copied to the project directory "projects/project_name/blender", while the asset files will be copied to "projects/project_name/assets" folder.
 7) Copy project manager script.
 The project.py script will be copied to the project directory.
-8) All project files will be located in the same directory.
-It is preferable to use this option in small projects, such as lessons and examples.
-Only ``Web Player JSON`` and ``Web Player HTML`` project types are available for this option.
-9) Project’s type.
+8) Project’s type.
 Several options are available:

-    * ``External`` - the project will use engine files in the ``deploy/apps/common/`` directory, only application files will be compiled.
-When the project is deployed, the ``deploy/apps/common/`` folder will be copied to the project directory;
     * ``Copy`` - engine files will be directly copied from the ``deploy/apps/common/`` to the application folder.

-Only application files are compiled;
+        When the project is deployed, only application files are compiled, while engine files are left intact (so you cannot modify the engine itself);
-    * ``Compile`` - engine sources are compiled with application scripts;
+    * ``Compile`` - engine sources are compiled with application scripts.

+        This option can be used to modify the code of the engine itself;
     * ``None`` - Project Manager will not copy the engine files to the application folder, nor will it perform any operations upon building the application.
 Application developers will have to manually perform everything they need;
     * ``Web Player JSON`` - json-file placed inside the project is run with the help of web-player inside SDK;
     * ``Web Player HTML`` - project is packed into single html-file, containing all required resources.

-10) Javascript optimization level.
+9) Javascript optimization level.

     * "Simple" - variable names are replaced in the code;
     * "Advanced" - code optimization is performed;